sammycaesar/sammycaesar/README.md

-👋 Hey I'm Sam
+👋 Hey I'm Sam and I'm...
 🔮 Learning magic with HTML, CSS and Javascript